 Energy4commons designs, develops and implements off-grid rural and urban electrification programs using renewable energy.
-We provide our technical expertise and know-how to support developers, institutions, consultants and operators in all stages of thinking and deployment of Projects concerning access to electricity.
+We provide our technical expertise and know-how to support developers, institutions, consultants and operators in all stages electricity.

-Access to reliable, affordable and sustainable energy is a pillar of prosperity and development for every economy.
+Access to reliable, affordable and sustainable energy is prosperity and development every economy.
 It is part of the 17 sustainable development goals included in the 2030 Agenda for Sustainable Development adopted by the United Nations Member States in 2015.
-Despite the recent increase in electrification worldwide, access to modern energy continues to represent an urgent and real need for about 840 million people all over the world.
+Despite the recent increase in electrification, access to modern energy continues to represent an urgent and real need for about 840 million people.

 We are convinced that access to energy constitutes an important and necessary step in the fight against hunger, illiteracy, gender inequality and health diseases that kill millions of people over the world.
 Universal access to modern and sustainable energy contributes to the empowerment of the most vulnerable people, especially women and children, as off-grid systems contribute to the decentralization of the energy systems and thus, to the socialization and democratization of energy